 Many believe that gratuities and tips earned through personal services employment are not taxable income, but this is not the case.
 Canadian taxpayers must report all income from employment, including tips or any other income not reported on T4 slips.

 There are several ways that gratuities are handled in the workplace, and this affects how you report such earnings.

 While all tips and gratuities received by a taxpayer represent earned income under the Income Tax Act, Canada pension plan and employment insurance obligations vary, depending on how the earnings transfer from the customer to the earner.

-- or any other tips or gratuities that an employer adds to business revenue then pays out later.
+- Other tips or gratuities that an employer adds to business revenue then pays out later